ibm-cloud-docs/key-protect/shared-responsibilities.md

 ## Identity and access management
 {: #iam-responsibilities}

-You and IBM share responsibilities for controlling access to your
+You and {{site.data.keyword.IBM_notm}} share responsibilities for controlling access to your
 {{site.data.keyword.keymanagementservicelong_notm}} instances and resources.

 You are responsible for identity and access management to your application data.